midu16/midu16.github.io/_posts/2022-08-31-node-replacement-assisted-installer.markdown

 [sysconfig-network-config]: https://docs.fedoraproject.org/en-US/fedora-coreos/sysconfig-network-configuration/

-In the `Step5.1 ` we introduced the procedure of reinstalling of the removed node in a more decoupled procedure way.
+In the `Step5.1 ` we introduced the procedure of reinstalling of the removed node in a more decoupled manner.
 The purpose of the `Step5.2` its to centralized all the customisations pre-mounting the iso to the virtual-console of the server.

 - On the ProvisioningNode we will need to create the directory for each OCP node:
 {% highlight bash %}